HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: Discussion and Future Work

 This paper has proposed a method called HiGrad for statistical inference in online learning.
 This novel procedure, compared with SGD, attaches a confidence interval to its predictions without incurring additional computational or memory cost.
 The HiGrad confidence interval has been rigorously shown to asymptotically achieve the correct coverage probability for smooth (locally) strongly convex objectives.
 Moreover, the associated estimator has the same asymptotic variance as the vanilla SGD and can even attain the Cram\'er--Rao lower bound in the case of model specification.
 In both simulations and a real data example, HiGrad is empirically observed to yield good finite-sample performance using a default set of structural parameters derived by balancing the two competing criteria, namely sharing and contrasting.
 In the spirit of reproducibility, code to generate the figures in the paper is available at \url{http://stat.wharton.upenn.edu/~suw/higrad}.

 HiGrad admits several potential theoretical refinements and practical extensions.
 The theoretical results presented in Section \ref{sec:method-1} are asymptotic in nature.
 As such, it is tempting to investigate the finite-sample properties of HiGrad, and doing so might provide insights to improve the coverage properties of the confidence intervals.
+This extension requires significant technical improvement as the Ruppert--Polyak averaging scheme is asymptotic in nature.
+That being said, a promising approach is to carry over the finite-sample results in \cite{chen2016} in the HiGrad setting.
 A direction related, or roughly equivalent, to the prior one is to generalize the HiGrad procedure to the high-dimensional setting where the dimension of the unknown vector $\theta^\ast$ can increase.
-From a technical perspective, it needs to extend our main technical ingredient, the Ruppert--Polyak normality result, to the case of a growing dimension.
+From a technical perspective, it requires to extend our main technical ingredient, the Ruppert--Polyak normality result, to the case of a growing dimension.
 An interesting step towards this direction has been explored in \cite{gadat2017optimal}.
+In the non-convex setting, the multiple threads of HiGrad might help increase the odds of escaping saddle points.
+A preliminary study of this important question has been provided by \cite{sordello2019robust}, which however does not attempt to construct confidence intervals for non-convex stochastic optimization.